suckak/asymm/README.md

 ## To Do

-use React Router to handle URL parameters review CSS and media querys
+Use React Router to handle URL parameters.\
+Review CSS and media querys.

 ## Available Scripts